 It’s very important to have a system in place that keeps you centered and productive and that will give you a clear mindset throughout your days.
 It’s a flow and each of us have a rhythm that inspires us to remember why we started in the first place and why we work as hard as we do.

-What inspired you in the first place?
+What inspired you to hustle in the first place?

 There are moments that we feel in a rut and we start questioning all of our life decisions.
 Don’t forget why you started.
 What inspired you to begin with?
 When you find yourself less than motivated and confused about what to do, have a pep talk with yourself.
 Write it all down.
-It’s possible that the way you do things has evolved so pour out your heart during your pep talk and remember the reason for all your hard work along the way.
+It’s possible that the way you do things has evolved, so pour out your heart during your pep talk and remember the reason for all your hard work along the way.

 A piece of the pie.

 We tend to compare our success to the success of others.
 This creates hostility between us, and if you think about it, there’s absolutely no need for it, right?
 There is a piece of the pie for everyone and we need to just focus on our slice.

 Be true to yourself and focus on your own hustle and happiness.
 Remove yourself from places and environments that don’t produce positivity and don’t lift you up.
 Comparison will just take away from your time and creativity.
 So give yourself a break and sing your own praises.